BNH Hospital: Origins

-In the latter years of the 19th century health care in Bangkok was rudimentary and based on traditional Chinese and Thai medicine.
-Yet Bangkok was growing as a base for British and other foreign companies and an increasing numbers of expatriate employees who demanded familiar western-type health care.
-Western style clinics and hospitals were unknown and doctors trained in contemporary western medicine were exceptional by their absence.
+In the latter years of the 19th century, health care in Bangkok was rudimentary and based on traditional Chinese and Thai medicine.
+However, Bangkok was growing as a base for British and other foreign companies and an increasing numbers of expatriate employees who demanded familiar western-type health care.
+Western-style clinics and hospitals were unknown and doctors trained in contemporary western medicine were exceptional by their absence.

-On 20 August 1897 Bangkok's British community met at the British Legation with Mr George Grenville the resident British Minister and Consul General; this group proposed the establishment of a hospital modeled on contemporary British practice.
-As was the custom their decision was proposed to the Siamese monarch, King Chulalongkorn, who endorsed it and instructed the Ministry of Education to supervise the establishment of a nursing home exclusively for the care of Bangkok's foreign residents.
+On 20 August 1897, Bangkok's British community met at the British Legation with Mr George Grenville the resident British Minister and Consul General; this group proposed the establishment of a hospital modeled on contemporary British practice.
+Their decision was proposed to the Siamese monarch, King Chulalongkorn, who endorsed it and instructed the Ministry of Education to supervise the establishment of a nursing home exclusively for the care of Bangkok's foreign residents.

 The king stipulated that the nursing home should be a non-profit organisation and provided an annual grant of 960 baht.

-In the middle of 1898, two British nurses Matron Cawley and the hospital's first nursing sister Miss Hitchens arrived from the UK and by August the hospital was ready to receive its first patients.
+In 1898, two British nurses, Matron Cawley and the hospital's first nursing sister Miss Hitchens, arrived from the UK and by August the hospital was ready to receive its first patients.

-Its first home was in temporary rented accommodation a little way from its present location.
-In the first few years the hospital faced many difficulties, not the least of them financial.
-There were times when salaries could not be paid, but nurses being what they are, continued their work.
+Its first home was in temporary rented accommodation near its present location.
+In the first few years, the hospital faced financial difficulties that occasionally prevented it from paying its employees.

 In 1899 the Siamese economy faced a crisis of confidence resulting in an economic slump, making the hospital's precarious financial situation more insecure.
 But in the year between its opening and the financial crisis the Bangkok Nursing Home had proved its value to the expatriate community, it was clear that it had become a resource that was too valuable to lose.

 However the haemorrhaging of funds was not easily stemmed, so in April 1901 another meeting was held at the Court House of the British Legation.
 The original founding group was wound up and a new association established in September of that year, under the wing of a certain Mr Halliday who took over the assets of 2000 baht.
 Mr Halliday also had the responsibility of paying the nurses' salaries.

 Later in 1901 the Bangkok Nursing Home Association raised a loan of 50,000 baht and purchased a plot of land in Convent Road from the Crown Property Office.
 Just twelve months later a new hospital, built at a cost of 31,762 baht was opened.

 Teresa Lightwood contributed to the maternity services in Siam in the 1940s.
 For more information read Teresa of Siam published by Cassell in 1960.